 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.
+The submission file is in Microsoft Word document file format.

 - Where available, URLs for the references have been provided.